vuksa/RuntimePermissionsExtended/README.md

 ### Step 1: Request permission using `handlePermission` function

-In Activity or Fragment where you want to perform operation that needs system permission use `handlePermission` function as in code block example bellow:
+In Activity or Fragment where you want to perform operation that needs system permission use `handlePermission` function as in example bellow:

 Example - requesting camera permission:
 ```kotlin